What It Does:

-The College Success Foundation (CSF) has a respected track record of scholarship and mentorship coordination, and provides administrative leadership to the program.
+Washington STEM focuses on increasing access, interest and success in STEM education for all Washington students.
 The WSOS Board, made up of dedicated partners, provides the long-term vision and governance of the program.

-Under the Board’s leadership and CSF’s administration, the scholarship program is poised to make a real difference in the futures of thousands of talented, low- and middle-income students across the state.
+Under the Board’s leadership and Washington STEM’s administration, the scholarship program is poised to make a real difference in the futures of thousands of talented, low- and middle-income students across the state.

 WSOS has awarded scholarships to over 5,400 students since the program began.

 - 59% of all-time funded scholars are first-generation college students.

 - 57% of all-time funded scholars are female.

 - 58% of the most recent cohort of recipients identified as students of color